Shougo/neobundle.vim/README.md

 ## About

 NeoBundle is a Vim plugin manager.
-This plugin is based on my Vundle(https://github.com/gmarik/vundle) fork in first version, but I added tons of features.
+This plugin is based on Vundle(https://github.com/gmarik/vundle), but I renamed and added tons of features.
+Because, Vundle's author does not want to add huge features in Vundle.

 Requirements: Vim 7.2.051 or above.

+Note: Neobundle is not stable plugin manager.
+If you want to stable plugin manager, you should use Vundle plugin.
+It is well works widely and more tested.
+If you want to use extended features, you can use neobundle.

+Vundle: Stable, simple, for beginners
+neobundle: Early development, complex, for power users

 ## How it works